h5bp/html5-boilerplate/README.md

   * A custom build of [`Modernizr`](https://modernizr.com/) for feature detection
   * [`Apache Server Configs`](https://github.com/h5bp/server-configs-apache)
-    that improve the web site's performance and security
+    that improve the website's performance and security
 * Placeholder Open Graph elements and attributes.
 * An example package.json file with [WebPack](https://webpack.js.org/) commands
   built in to jumpstart application development